 Check Guarantees and Accreditations

-Are they Which?
-Trusted Traders?
+Check if they are they Which?
+Trusted Traders?.
 What guarantees do they offer on the work carried out and what do the guarantees cover?
 Check whether the company is FENSA registered and whether they have been assessed by any independent associations, such as the Guild of Master Craftsmen.

 Check the Company Logo